Líneas Aéreas Paraguayas: Jet operations

 The good service offered by the Lockheed Electras made LAP have a presence in Latin America.
 By March 1977, the number of weekly frequencies for Brazil had already increased.
 The pure jet age came in 1978 with the purchase of two Boeing 707-320 from Pan Am and with those services to Miami began.
+The airline had an excellent safety record and established a presence in Latin America and two Boeing 707 aircraft were bought from Pan Am with ZP-CCE being the first of these aircraft.
+On November 16, 1978 the airline added the Asunción-Lima-Miami route with flight 700 on this route and flight 701 on the return route respectively.
 In 1979, services started to Madrid and Frankfurt.
-When another 707 was bought in 1982, service to Brussels started.
-Due to noise restrictions, a former Air Canada DC-8-63 was bought in 1984 for the route to Miami.
+When another 707 was bought in 1982, service to Brussels also started as a result.
+ZP-CCG, a DC 3 joined the fleet in the 1970s.

+Due to noise restrictions that came into effect in 1985 a former Air Canada DC-8-63 was bought in 1984 for the route to Miami which was put in service on New Years of 1985.
 During the 1980s, other routes were tried like Mexico City and Panama City, but just for a few months.
 In 1988, a former Spantax DC-8-61 was bought.
 In 1990, it was replaced by a leased DC-8-62 for a few months.

 On February 2, 1989, General Andrés Rodríguez of the Paraguayan Army carried out a coup d'état, putting an end to the dictatorial government of General Alfredo Stroessner.
 A short time later, the changes that took place in the country would reach LAP.
 Audits revealed that there were other officials and the quality of LAP's services was deteriorating.
 The president ordered in 1989 that the airline be maintained using its own income.
 In 1990, LAP received a former United Airlines DC-8-71, followed by another similar aircraft in 1991.

 In 1992, a McDonnell Douglas DC-10-30 came into service.
 Eventually, LAP received two more DC-10s, one former Air France for a few months and a former Varig.
 Operations to the US and Europe were performed by the DC-10s and regional flights with a 707 and the DC-8.
 In 1993, and for a few months, a BAe 146-300 was leased and operated on loan from the factory.
 Since LAP was a government-losing company, attempts to privatize were not fruitful and the money-losing operation was shut down on March 8, 1994.